maxpetul/C3X/README.txt

 Extract the mod to its own folder then copy that folder into your Civ install directory (i.e. the folder containing Civ3Conquests.exe).
 Then activate the mod by double-clicking the INSTALL.bat or RUN.bat scripts.
 INSTALL.bat will install the mod into Civ3Conquests.exe, RUN.bat will launch Civ 3 then apply the mod to the program in memory.
 The mod's behavior is highly adjustable by editing the config file named "default.c3x_config.ini".
 Also that config file contains info about some mod features that aren't fully explained in this README.

 Notes about installation:
+1. If your Civ 3 is installed inside Program Files then it's necessary to run INSTALL.bat as administrator.
+This is because admin permissions are required to edit anything within the Program Files directory.
-1. When installing, the mod will create a backup of the original unmodded executable named "Civ3Conquests-Unmodded.exe".
+2. When installing, the mod will create a backup of the original unmodded executable named "Civ3Conquests-Unmodded.exe".
-2. To uninstall the mod, delete the modded executable then rename the backed up version mentioned above to "Civ3Conquests.exe".
+3. To uninstall the mod, delete the modded executable then rename the backed up version mentioned above to "Civ3Conquests.exe".
-3. It is not necessary to uninstall the mod before installing a different version.
+4. It is not necessary to uninstall the mod before installing a different version.
-4. Even after installation, the mod still depends on some files in the mod folder, specifically the config file and the Art & Text folders.
+5. Even after installation, the mod still depends on some files in the mod folder, so you need to keep it around.
-5. I've received multiple reports that RUN.bat doesn't work while installing does, so know that installation is the more reliable option.
+6. I've received multiple reports that RUN.bat doesn't work while installing does, so know that installation is the more reliable option.
-6. Rômulo Prado reports that RUN.bat started working for him after he installed the MS Visual C++ Redistributables versions 2005 and 2019 (while installing GOG Galaxy).
+7. Rômulo Prado reports that RUN.bat started working for him after he installed the MS Visual C++ Redistributables versions 2005 and 2019 (while installing GOG Galaxy).

 COMPATIBILITY:
 - The mod is compatible with the GOG and Steam versions of Civ 3 Complete, and with the DRM-free executable available through PCGames.de.